 Yes, the reason for the difference is partly because Dave Chappelle is ‘black’, and I would adhere to admit that this argument does indeed make moral sense, but if we’re trying to move beyond the subconscious application of such a deep and subconscious Form as 'racism', we need to stop using the phrase, ‘because so-and-so is ‘white’ (or ‘black’, or any other race for that matter)’.

-This is because that phrase, and the idea behind it (and behind any inherent distinction between races in any specific interaction or honest artistic product), is racist, as it implies irreconcilable differences between races (and specifically not between Individuals (which is the whole issue here: 'black' people want to be treated and viewed as Individuals, not state-employed (or: ideologically sponsored) slaves)).
+This is because that phrase, and the idea behind it (and behind any inherent distinction between races in any specific interaction or honest artistic product (statistics are not all there is to perception, far from it)), is racist, as it implies irreconcilable differences between races (and specifically not between Individuals (which is the whole issue here: 'black' people want to be treated and viewed as Individuals, not state-employed (or: ideologically sponsored) slaves)).

 So now that we have that knowledge, should we start getting all crazy about those words as well?!
 Start telling people not to use them as insults, because their meanings are inherently insulting (because that always works to stop people from using those words).
 Every word in every language theoretically could have been created to mean something bad, so maybe we should we should just stop talking altogether?!
 It would certainly make political conversation more enjoyable…

-Think: if we all decided that the phrase ‘house nigga’ meant someone who would rather get upset at the use of a word, especially when used obviously non aggressively or in any way malevolent (like, just for ‘random’, ad-libbed example, when one is singing along with a song ;D), rather choose immediate pleasure than continue in the pursuit of obvious true love #TrueLove #TheTruestLove #LoveForHipHopIsTrueLove , it seems to me that the world would have a much easier way of singling out judgmental, self-righteous little assholes who only care about dividing people because they’re too damn lazy or scared to face their own duality.
-This is simply because the phrase ‘house nigga’ is just easier to say (about 23 words easier, to be exact (see: previous sentence)), nothing more (if you choose to understand it that way).
+Think: if we all decided that the phrase ‘house nigga’ meant someone who would rather get upset at the use of a word, especially when used obviously non-aggressively or in any way non-malevolently (like, just for ‘random’, ad-libbed example, when one is singing along with a song), it seems to me that the world would have a much easier way of singling out judgmental, self-righteous little assholes who only care about dividing people because they’re too damn lazy or scared to face their own duality.
+This is simply because the phrase ‘house nigga’ is just easier to say (about 21 words easier, to be exact (see: previous sentence)), nothing more (if you choose to understand it that way).